usnistgov/sesame/doc/tutorial/tuto3.rst

 **Solvers options:** Both :func:`~sesame.solvers.poisson_solver` and :func:`~sesame.solvers.ddp_solver` can make use of the MUMPS library if Sesame was built against it.
-For that, pass the argument ``with_mumps=True`` to these functions.
-For more information about the parameters used in the code above, see the reference code :doc:`reference code <../reference/sesame.solvers>`.
+For that, pass the argument ``use_mumps=True`` to these functions.
+For large systems where a direct computation of the Newton correction is impractical, we made possible to use an iterative solver.
+Use the argument ``iterative=True`` to activate it.
+Note that we have not tested this feature extensively and a solution is not guaranteed.